 6. Admire Native American Art at the Fenimore Art Museum

-The Fenimore Art Museum is very highly regarded by art lovers, and it has a very large section devoted to Native American Art.
+The Fenimore Art Museum is very highly regarded by art lovers.
+It has a very large section devoted to Native American Art.
 Cooperstown is located in an area that was heavily populated with Indigenous people at one point, and this is still evidenced by many of the names of locations and landmarks in the area.

 The Fenimore Art Museum strives to preserve and admire that history within several of its exhibits.
 In fact, right outside of the museum is the largest piece in the museum’s collection; a giant totem pole!